-The Business Series Terminals have label strips that come with each set.
-You can print the label for each button on your set and install the strip beside the buttons.
-The Norstar Mseries sets have individual keycap labels.
+The Business Series Terminals have label strips that come with each telephone.
+You can print the label for each button on your telephone and install the strip beside the buttons.
+The Norstar M-series telephones have individual keycap labels.
 This section suggests the process for setting up the labelling for your set.